ad044/nmebious/README.md

 ## FAQ
 - How to add custom fonts?
-Download your desired font, place it anywhere you want (naturally that would be `public/fonts`), then, in `public/css/fonts.css` declare it using `font-face` and add the `font-family` as a string to the parameter `fonts` located inside `config.lisp`.
+Download your desired font, place it anywhere you want (naturally that would be `public/fonts`), then, in `public/css/fonts.css` declare it using `font-face` and add the `font-family` as a string to the parameter `:fonts` located inside `config.lisp`.
 - Docker vs manual deployment?
 Probably Docker.
 - Why rewrite from TS?